verge-io/docs/docs/public/ProductGuide/sync-configuration.md

 # Configuring a Site Sync

-Site Sync provides replication of Cloud Snapshots to a separate VergeIO system; this provides off-site data backup facilitating disaster recovery and business continuity.
+Site Sync provides replication of Cloud Snapshots to a separate VeregOS system; this provides off-site data backup facilitating disaster recovery and business continuity.
 <br>